Subspace Learning From Bits: One-Bit Sampling Strategy

-where is the sample covariance matrix seen by the $i$th sensor.
+is the sample covariance matrix seen by the $i$th sensor.
 It is clear that $U_{i,T}= \frac{T-1}{T}U_{i,T-1} + \frac{1}{T} u_{i,T} $, and similarly $V_{i,T}$, can be updated recursively without storing all the history data.
-At the end of sample time $T$, the $i$th sensor compares the average energy $U_{i,T}$ and $V_{i,T}$, and transmit to the fusion center a single bit $y_{i,T}$ indicating the outcome:
+At the end of the $T$ samples, the $i$th sensor compares the average energy projections $U_{i,T}$ and $V_{i,T}$, and transmit to the fusion center a single bit $y_{i,T}$ indicating the outcome:

-Depending on whether the fusion center has prior knowledge of the sketching vectors, the sensors may also need to transmit $\ba_i$ and $\bb_i$.
-The communication overhead is minimized when only the bit indicating the comparison outcome is transmitted.
+The communication overhead is minimal since only the binary measurement is transmitted rather than the original data stream.
+It is also straightforward to see that each sensor only needs to store two scalars, $U_{i,T}$ and $V_{i,T}$.
+More concretely, define $\bW_i=\ba_{i}\ba_{i}^H - \bb_{i} \bb_{i}^H$, we can write \eqref{sample_sign} as

+where $\mbox{sign}(\cdot)$ is the sign function.
+Intuitively, \eqref{sample_sign_Wi} can be interpreted as comparing the energy projection of $\bSigma_{i,T}$ onto two randomly selected rank-one subspaces.
+Finally, to model potential errors occurred during transmission, we assume each bit has an independent {\em flipping probability} of $0\leq p<1/2$, and the received bit at the fusion center from the $i$th sensor is given as